Honor System - Interim

 The Office of Student Conduct and Academic Integrity officially interprets this policy and is responsible for obtaining approval for any revisions as required by the policy Creating and Maintaining Policies and Procedures through the appropriate governance structures.
 Please direct policy questions to the Office of Student Conduct and Academic Integrity.

 Honor System Authority

 The Director or designee may develop procedures for the administration of the VCU Honor System consistent with this policy, including procedural rules for conducting Decision Board hearings.
-He or she shall select the membership of the Honor Council and individual Decision, Sanction Review, and Appeal Boards.
-He or she will appoint an Administrator or board from among eligible Honor Council members to adjudicate matters as appropriate.
+They shall select the membership of the Honor Council and individual Decision, Sanction Review, and Appeal Boards.
+They will appoint an Administrator or board from among eligible Honor Council members to adjudicate matters as appropriate.
 If the Director determines that an appropriate board cannot be convened within a reasonable period of time, an ad hoc committee of appropriately trained university community members may be established to adjudicate the matter.
 Any question of interpretation or application of the Honor System shall be referred to the Director or designee for final determination.
 The members of the Executive Board are selected by the Director from among the Honor Council members.
 Each Executive Board member serves a one-year term and may be re-appointed.

 Rights and Responsibilities

 Members of the University Community